Emergency Triage, Treat, and Transport (ET3) Model

 For the duration of the Coronavirus-19 disease Public Health Emergency, CMS temporarily expanded the list of allowable destinations for ambulance transports.
 Participants in the model will be able to continue to access these flexibilities while participating in the model, for as long as they are available.

-Participants may also transport beneficiaries to covered destinations under the ambulance flexibilities and bill Medicare as usual.
-These transports will not be considered ET3 interventions, although, in many cases, they will suffice to allow ET3 Participants to also implement the optional Treatment in Place intervention, which Participants may only implement if they are also making transport to alternative destinations available to ET3 Model beneficiaries.
-Payment rates for transport under the flexibilities and under the ET3 Model are the same.
+Participants may have also transported beneficiaries to covered destinations under the ambulance flexibilities and bill Medicare as usual.
+These transports would not be considered ET3 interventions, although, in many cases, they would have sufficed to allow ET3 Participants to also implement the optional Treatment in Place intervention, which Participants may have only implemented if they were also making transport to alternative destinations available to ET3 Model beneficiaries.
+Payment rates for transport under the flexibilities and under the ET3 Model were the same.

 Model Details

-• Providing person-centered care, such that beneficiaries receive the appropriate level of care delivered safely at the right time and place while having greater control of their healthcare through the availability of more options
+• Providing person-centered care, such that beneficiaries received the appropriate level of care delivered safely at the right time and place while having greater control of their healthcare through the availability of more options

 • Encouraging appropriate utilization of services to meet health care needs effectively.